-- 6.3.1 The designated senior person (DSP) with lead responsibility for safeguarding and the protection of children and vulnerable adults is the Assistant Principal Curriculum and Quality. - 6.3.2 The post holder has a duty to take lead responsibility for raising the awareness of staff of issues relating to the wellbeing of children, young people and vulnerable adults, and the promotion of a safe environment for children, young people and vulnerable adults enrolled with the College, in respect of child and vulnerable adult protection. - 6.3.3 The post holder will receive training in child and vulnerable adult protection issues and interagency working, as required by the LSCB, and will keep up to date with developments in child and vulnerable adult protection procedures.
+- 6.3.1 The designated senior person (DSP) with lead responsibility for safeguarding and the protection of children and vulnerable adults is the Assistant Principal Student Experience and Welfare - 6.3.2 The post holder has a duty to take lead responsibility for raising the awareness of staff of issues relating to the wellbeing of children, young people and vulnerable adults, and the promotion of a safe environment for children, young people and vulnerable adults enrolled with the College, in respect of child and vulnerable adult protection. - 6.3.3 The post holder will receive training in child and vulnerable adult protection issues and interagency working, as required by the LSCB, and will keep up to date with developments in child and vulnerable adult protection procedures.

-- 6.3.4 The DSP is responsible for: - Promoting positive safeguarding procedures and practice - Raising awareness of safeguarding issues among staff and students - Providing advice and support to other staff on issues relating to safeguarding and child and vulnerable adult protection - Ensuring that parents of children, young people and vulnerable adults within the College can view the Safeguarding Policy - Liaising with staff responsible for work experience to ensure that safeguards are put in place to protect children, young people and vulnerable adults in work placements - Ensuring appropriate arrangements are in place with partner schools so as to facilitate the flow of vital information on students at risk - Ensuring that all staff receive basic training in child and vulnerable adult protection and are aware of the College child and vulnerable adult protection procedures. - Keeping all staff and volunteers informed of good practice and developments - Maintaining a proper record of any child protection referral, complaint or concern (even where that concern does not lead to a referral) - Maintaining robust records of safeguarding incidents - Ensuring the College has a robust system for monitoring vulnerable students - Overseeing the referral of cases of suspected abuse on to Social Services, the Police and Vulnerable Adult Unit - Liaising with the Local Authority, the relevant LSCB and other appropriate agencies. - Undertaking Prevent awareness training and providing advice and support to staff on protecting young people and vulnerable adults from the risk of radicalisation.
+6.3.4 The DSP is responsible for:

+- Promoting positive safeguarding procedures and practice - Raising awareness of safeguarding issues among staff and students - Providing advice and support to other staff on issues relating to safeguarding and child and vulnerable adult protection - Ensuring that parents of children, young people and vulnerable adults within the College can view the Safeguarding Policy - Liaising with staff responsible for work experience to ensure that safeguards are put in place to protect children, young people and vulnerable adults in work placements during term time. - Ensuring appropriate arrangements are in place with partner schools so as to facilitate the flow of vital information on students at risk - Ensuring that all staff receive basic training in child and vulnerable adult protection and are aware of the College child and vulnerable adult protection procedures. - Keeping all staff and volunteers informed of good practice and developments - Maintaining a proper record of any child protection referral, complaint or concern (even where that concern does not lead to a referral) - Maintaining robust records of safeguarding incidents - Ensuring the College has a robust system for monitoring vulnerable students - Overseeing the referral of cases of suspected abuse on to Social Services, the Police and Vulnerable Adult Unit - Liaising with the Local Authority, the relevant LSCB and other appropriate agencies. - Undertaking Prevent awareness training and providing advice and support to staff on protecting young people and vulnerable adults from the risk of radicalisation. - To promote 'supportive engagement with parents and/or carers'. - To 'liaise with the senior mental health lead and, where available, the Mental Health Support team.' - In promoting 'educational outcomes' the DSL is now given 'lead responsibility for maintaining a culture of high expectations' among students who need a social worker or who have had them in the past.